Glossary

 Member responsibility

-The amount the member is responsible for of the total charge for health care services received.
+The amount the member is responsible for of the total charge for healthcare services received.

 Neonatology